adi14041999/Titanic---Machine-Learning-from-Disaster/README.md

-Predicting survival on the Titanic using ML basics.
+Predicting survival on the Titanic using ML classification algorithms.